Wolf-Shadow/GCI/submission.md

 Upon receiving a message from `submission_task_queue` with a binding key of `submission.*.*`, `process_submission_callback` is called.
 This function does the following:

-* It fetches the challenge phase and submission object from the database using the challenge phase id and submission id received in the message.
+* It fetches the challenge phase and submission object from the database using the challenge phase id and submission id is received in the message.

 * It then downloads the required files like input_file, etc. for submission in its computation directory.